DWDN: Deep Wiener Deconvolution Network for Non-Blind Image Deblurring: Analysis and Discussion

+Instead of implementing the deconvolution process in the standard image space, we propose a feature-based Wiener deconvolution to better constrain the deconvolution process with useful feature information from the blurry input.
+To demonstrate its effectiveness, we first analyze the influence of the feature choice on the classical Wiener deconvolution as well as our proposed deep model.
+Finally, we visualize and discuss in more detail the learned deep features.

-\paragraph{Effectiveness of the feature-based Wiener deconvolution.} To demonstrate the effect of the deep feature information on the deconvolution with the Wiener framework, we first compare the classical Wiener deconvolution~\cite{WienerMIT1949} with a baseline method that combines \cite{WienerMIT1949} with learned deep features (\emph{Wiener$_D$} for short).
-To reconstruct the final image from the deconvolved deep features for this baseline method, we use a network of three residual blocks followed by one convolutional layer (i.e.~the inverse of the feature extraction network, \emph{Basic reconstruction} for short) to go back to the image space.
-We then use the dataset~\cite{LevinCVPR2009} ($1\%$ noise level) as described in~\cref{ssec:datasets} for evaluation. \Cref{tab:ablation_deep_feature_deconvolution2} shows the quantitative comparison, where we find that the Wiener deconvolution is more effective when combined with deep features, cf.~$27.48$dB for~\cite{WienerMIT1949} \emph{vs.}~$34.85$dB for \emph{Wiener$_D$}.
-Also note that our encoder-decoder based multi-scale refinement network is much better at recovering the clear image from the deconvolved features, increasing the PSNR by $2.05$dB to $36.90$dB.
+\myparagraph{Influence of the feature choice on classical Wiener deconvolution.} We first compare the classical Wiener deconvolution \cite{WienerMIT1949} with several baseline methods that combine the classical Wiener deconvolution with various hand-crafted features: only the image gradients along the vertical and horizontal directions (\emph{Wiener$_G$} for short) and the concatenation of both the blurry image and the image gradients (\emph{Wiener$_{\text{I+G}}$} for short).
+To reconstruct the final clear image from the deconvolved features for these baseline methods, we use a basic reconstruction network of three residual blocks followed by one convolutional layer (\ie~the inverse of the feature extraction network, \emph{Basic reconstruction} for short) to go back to the image space.
+We then use the dataset~\cite{LevinCVPR2009} ($1\%$ noise level) as described in~\cref{ssec:Results with simulated blur and Gaussian noise} for evaluation. \Cref{tab:ablation_feature_deconvolution} shows that using the gradient information alone (\ie, Wiener$_{\text{G}}$) is not sufficient, but is effective at improving the deconvolution results when combined with the intensity information from the blurry image, \cf~Wiener and Wiener$_{\text{I+G}}$, increasing the PSNR from \num{27.48}dB to \num{33.37}dB.
+For fair comparison, we further compare with a baseline method that follows the classical Wiener deconvolution in image space with the same reconstruction network (\emph{Wiener$_I$} for short).
+The comparison of Wiener$_{\text{I}}$ and Wiener$_{\text{I+G}}$ in \cref{tab:ablation_feature_deconvolution} demonstrates that combining useful feature information is able to improve the results of the classical Wiener deconvolution, increasing the PSNR from \num{30.32}dB to \num{33.37}dB.